-Situated approximately 30 minutes North East of Cardiff sits the town of Blackwood, known to most people as being the hometown of The Manic Street Preachers, and to some as one of the main centres of The Welsh Chartist rebellion movement.
+Situated approximately 30 minutes North East of Cardiff sits the town of Blackwood, known to most people as being the hometown of The Manic Street Preachers

-Davis a past student of the acclaimed ACM college Guildford draws inspiration from a variety of musical genres and holds a deep respect for any musician who strives to get their music heard.
+Davis a past student of the ACM college Guildford draws inspiration from a variety of musical genres and holds a deep respect for any musician who strives to get their music heard.

-If you like Jeff Buckley, Ryan Adams, John Mayer and Ben Howard it shouldn't take you long to see where this young singer songwriters inspiration lies, but if you listen carefully you can also hear hints of The Foo Fighters and Stereophonics.
+If you like Jeff Buckley, Ryan Adams, John Mayer, it shouldn't take you long to see where this young singer songwriters inspiration lies, but if you listen carefully you can also hear hints of The Foo Fighters and Stereophonics.